apple/swift-nio-imap/CONTRIBUTING.md

 ## Writing a Patch

-A good SwiftNIO patch is:
+A good swift-nio-email patch is:

 1. Concise, and contains as few changes as needed to achieve the end result.
 2. Tested, ensuring that any tests provided failed before the patch and pass after it.